yssource/rhai/README.md

 Selectively include other necessary functionalities by loading specific [packages] to minimize the footprint.
 Packages are sharable (even across threads via the [`sync`] feature), so they only have to be created once.

-### Compiling to WebAssembly (WASM)
+### Building to WebAssembly (WASM)

-[WASM]: #compiling-to-WebAssembly-wasm
+[WASM]: #building-to-WebAssembly-wasm

+It is possible to use Rhai when compiling to WebAssembly (WASM).
+This yields a scripting engine (and language) that can be run in a standard web browser.
+Why you would want to is another matter... as there is already a nice, fast, complete scripting language for the the common WASM environment (i.e. a browser) - and it is called JavaScript.
+But anyhow, do it because you _can_!

-It is possible to use Rhai when compiling to WebAssembly (WASM), but certain features will not be available, such as the script file API's and loading modules from external script files.
+When building for WASM, certain features will not be available, such as the script file API's and loading modules from external script files.

 Also look into [minimal builds] to reduce generated WASM size.
 As of this version, a typical, full-featured Rhai scripting engine compiles to a single WASM file around 200KB gzipped.
 When excluding features that are